ashkraba/CI-CD-stack-for-k8s/README.md

 # CI-CD
-CI/CD stack with Jenkins+Sonarqube+Nexus on Kubernetes with local-storage.
+CI/CD stack with Jenkins(with postgress db)+Sonarqube+Nexus on Kubernetes with local-storage.
 Services configured for using ingress-controller to access from outside using externalIPs